geo502/Flight/README.md

 # Flight
-## a backup repo for the Betaflight dumps and configurations.
-Just Send it MF's
+## Backup repo for Betaflight dumps and configurations.
+If you know you know

+#SendIT MF's